raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

 ## Challenge: Style some more elements

 + Try giving another element an `id` and styling that element using the id selector with `#` as above.
 How about making one picture have a `border-radius` of `100%` so that it's fully rounded?
 Any other pictures on the website will stay the same as they are.

-Note that just like with CSS classes, the name you type in front of the CSS rules should **exactly** match the name you put in the element's `id` attribute.

 --- hints ---